How to Set Up Your Own Audiobookshelf Server for SoundLeaf

 Easypanel

-- Create a new project
+- Create a new project.

-- Click “Create Service” → “From Template”
+- Click “Create Service” then “From Template”.

-- Search for “Audiobookshelf” and click it
+- Search for “Audiobookshelf” and click it.

-- Deploy
+- Deploy.

-Your server will be at https://your-project.easypanel.host
+Your server lands at https://your-project.easypanel.host.

-- Search Registry for “audiobookshelf”
+- Search the registry for “audiobookshelf”.

 - Download

-/docker/audiobookshelf/config /docker/audiobookshelf/metadata /audiobooks /podcasts
+/docker/audiobookshelf/config /docker/audiobookshelf/metadata /audiobooks /podcasts - Launch with port

-Using an old laptop or mini PC?
-(See this guide for mini PC recommendations).
+On an old laptop or mini PC

 curl -fsSL https://get.docker.com -o get-docker.sh